 In addition to her small business development work, Christina was a credit analyst for Capital One, implemented anti-poverty strategies for a community development credit union and coordinated community outreach for a domestic violence shelter.

 When you stop by, make sure you ask Christina about her latest knitting project or her new favorite beer!

 Eleanor is a transplant to both the Shenandoah Valley and the land of non-profit community development.
 Originally from Minneapolis, MN, Eleanor grew up amidst artists and activists which showed her how creative ideas and actions can transform a community for the better.
 Eleanor went on to study music, which honed her attention to detail, tenacity, and collaboration skills — all of which have come in quite handy here at the Staunton Fund.

 These days Eleanor spends most of her working hours with our loan clients, the Invest Local Project, and on helping our institutional data shine.
 When Eleanor is not at SCCF, you might find her enjoying time with her family or contributing to one of Carmel‘s Teacup Cabarets.

-Betsey Suchanic, Director of Business Support
+Betsey Suchanic, Director of Capital

 Betsey fell in love with Staunton as a student at Mary Baldwin College.
 Originally from outside of Philadelphia, she studied Marketing Communication and Graphic Design in her time at Mary Baldwin.
 It was during this time that Betsey began exploring the power of business through Social Entrepreneurship and the role non-profits can play in supporting change.
 This exploration led Betsey to complete an Ecotourism Internship in Ecuador, student consulting work for the national Peace Corps Office, and a New Sector Alliance Fellowship with Strong Women, Strong Girls in Boston.